cloudblog004/fantasticfoodies/content/en/posts/1297-easiest-way-to-prepare-super-quick-homemade-chicken-and-broccoli-alfredoreal-quick.md

 chicken and broccoli alfredo(real quick ) is one of the most favored of current trending foods on earth.
 It is enjoyed by millions daily.
 It is easy, it is fast, it tastes yummy. chicken and broccoli alfredo(real quick ) is something that I have loved my entire life.
 They are fine and they look fantastic.

 This is a cajun spice chicken fettuccine alfredo that is loaded with.
-Alfredo sauce is certainly not one of those &#34;clean-eating&#34; New Years type dish, but with all this broccoli, it all balances out, right?
+Alfredo sauce is certainly not one of those *clean-eating* New Years type dish, but with all this broccoli, it all balances out, right?
 Strain the pasta and broccoli in a colander, and run cold water over to prevent the broccoli from over cooking.
 Heat the olive oil in the pot over medium-high heat, and add the chicken.

 To begin with this recipe, we have to prepare a few ingredients.
 You can cook chicken and broccoli alfredo(real quick ) using 8 ingredients and 5 steps.
 Here is how you cook it.